REACH-WoU-Regional/cleaning_template/README.md

 # cleaning_template
 Hello!

 In case you made it here, you are currently reading a Read Me made by Me 😀.
-This repository contains the structure and the scripts neededto clean any raw kobo data from scratch and creating final outputs.
+This repository contains the structure and the scripts needed to clean any raw kobo data from scratch and creating final outputs.

 This process requires knowledge in R and the REACH Standard Checklist for Quantitative Cleaning, so I will try my best to showcase a step-by-step here to managing all of this data.

 ## Some details

-- These scripts were built by the amaying team in REACH Syria.
+- These scripts were built by the amazing team in REACH Syria.

-- The team in Out of Ukraine REACH Regional carried this legacy and optomized all the processes and did major updates to the BackEnd (Utility Repo).
+- The team in Out of Ukraine REACH Regional carried this legacy and optimized all the processes and did major updates to the BackEnd (Utility Repo).

 ### Outputs